bongiozzo/musica_mustdie/output/band_suffocation.md

 # Suffocation

-Дискография
-"Effigy of the Forgotten" 1991, Death Metal
-"Human Waste (EP)" 1991, Death Metal
-"Breeding the Spawn" 1993, Death Metal
-"Pierced from Within" 1995, Death Metal
-"Despise the Sun (EP)" 1998, Death Metal
-"Souls to Deny" 2004, Death Metal
-"Suffocation" 2006, Death Metal
-"Blood Oath" 2009, Death Metal
-"Pinnacle Of Bedlam" 2013, Death Metal
-"...Of The Dark Light" 2017, Death Metal
+Legend of brutal death metal

+## Дискография

+### "Effigy of the Forgotten" 1991, Death Metal

+1. Liege Of Inveracity
+2. Effigy Of The Forgotten
+3. Infecting The Crypts
+4. Seeds Of Suffering
+5. Habitual Infame
+6. Reincremation*
+7. Mass Obliteration*
+8. Involuntary Slaughter
+9. Jesus Wept

+ Frank Mullen - Vocals
+ Terrance Hobbs - Guitar
+ Doug Gerrito - Guitar
+ Josh Baronh - Bass
+ Mike Smith - Drums

+Produced By Scott Burns & SUFFOCATION.
+Engineered & Mixed By Scott Burns.
+Mastered By Eddy Schreyer At Future Disc, Hollywood,CA.
+Back-Up Vocals On * By George "Corpsegrinder"
+Of MONSTROSITY.

+(p) 1991 THE ALL BLACKS B.V.
+(c) 1991 THE ALL BLACKS B.V./ ROADRUNNER

+### "Human Waste (EP)" 1991, Death Metal

+1. Infecting The Crypts
+2. Synthetically Revived
+3. Mass Obliteration
+4. Catatonia
+5. Jesus Wept
+6. Human Waste

+(p)&(c) 1991 NUCLEAR BLAST Records

+### "Breeding the Spawn" 1993, Death Metal

+1. Beginning Of Sorrow
+2. Breeding The Spawn
+3. Epitaph Of The Credulous
+4. Marital Decimation
+5. Prelude To Repulsion
+6. Anomalistic Offerings
+7. Ornaments Of Decrepanoy
+8. Ignorant Deprivation

+ Frank Mullen  - Vocals
+ Terrance Hobbs - Guitar
+ Doug Gerrito - Guitar
+ Chris Richards - Bass
+ Mike Smith - Drums

+Produced By Paul Bagin & SUFFOCATION.
+Engineered & Mixed By Paul Bagin.
+Recorded & Mixed At Noise Lab.,
+West Islip, NY.

+(p)(c) 1993 ROADRUNNER Productions B.V.

+### "Pierced from Within" 1995, Death Metal

+1. Pierced From Within
+2. Thrones Of Blood
+3. Depths Of Depravity
+4. Suspended In Tribulation
+5. Torn Into Enthrallment
+6. The Invoking
+7. Synthetically Revived
+8. Brood Of Hatred
+9. Breeding The Spawn (New Version)

+Frank Mullen - Vocals
+Terrance Hobbs - Guitars
+Doug Cerrito - Guitars
+Chris Richards - Bass
+Doug - Drums

+All Songs Written By SUFFOCATION
+Produced & Engineered By Scott Burns
+Recorded & Mixed At Morrisound Recording, Tampa, Florida

+(p)(c) 1995 ROADRUNNER Records

+### "Despise the Sun (EP)" 1998, Death Metal

+### "Souls to Deny" 2004, Death Metal

+01. Souls to Deny
+02. Deceit
+03. Subconsciously Enslaved
+04. Surgery of Impalement
+05. Tomes of Atrimony
+06. Immortally Condemned
+07. Demise of the Clone
+08. To Weep Once More

+### "Suffocation" 2006, Death Metal

+01- Oblivion
+02 - Abomination Reborn
+03 - Redemption
+04 - Bind Torture Kill
+05 - Misconcieved
+06 - Translucent Patterns Of Delirium
+07 - Creed Of The Infidel
+08 - Regret
+09 - Entrails Of You
+10 - The End Of Ends
+11 - Prelude To Repulsion

+Suffocation is
+Frank - voice
+Terrance - guitars
+Guy - guitars
+Derek - bass
+Mike - drums

+### "Blood Oath" 2009, Death Metal

+1. Blood Oath 03:56
+2. Dismal Dream 03:18
+3. Pray for Forgivness 03:41
+4. Images of Purgatory 03:28
+5. Cataclysmic Purification 04:52
+6. Mental Hemorrhage 03:56
+7. Come Hell or High Priest 04:08
+8. Undeserving 04:11
+9. Provoking the Disturbed 05:19
+10. Marital Decimation 04:02

+The album was engineered by Joe Cincotta and the band and was mixed by Zack Ohren.
+The cover artwork was designed by Jon Zig.

+Their will be three different formats for the album : standard release, special edition and iTunes one.
+The regular edition is listed below but the North American version will have two bonus tracks :
+11. Pray For Forgiveness (Instrumental version)
+12. Dismal Dream (Rough mix un-mastered)

+The limited edition will have two other bonus tracks and : a red jewel case, ltd ed. shirt, trading cards (featuring all 5 members), poster autographed by the band, exclusive red Suffocation bag to house all of these items.
+11. Blood Oath (Instrumental version)
+12. Cataclysmic Purification (Rough mix un-mastered)

+iTunes version will have two other bonus tracks as well :
+11. Undeserving (Rough mix un-mastered)
+12. Marital Decimation (Instrumental version)

+### "Pinnacle Of Bedlam" 2013, Death Metal

+### "...Of The Dark Light" 2017, Death Metal

 ## Отношения с другими группами